Epicodus-Curriculum/shared-full-stack/developer_reality_daily_team_meetings.md

 >
 > Scrum teams inspect each batch of functionality as it is completed and then adapt what will be created next based on learning and feedback, minimizing risk and reducing waste.
 This cycle repeats until the full product or service is delivered—one that meets customer needs because the business has the opportunity to adjust the fit at the end of each timeframe.

-We won’t delve into all of the details of Scrum now — there’s a lot to learn after all — but we must give credit to Scrum for informing two of our practices: Scrum meetings and retrospectives.
+We won’t delve into all of the details of Scrum now — there's a lot to learn after all — but we must give credit to Scrum for informing two of our practices: Scrum meetings and retrospectives.

 At Epicodus, a **retrospective** is the end-of-class meeting to talk about how the class session went with your dev team; we use this time to share code, do group peer code reviews, talk about questions, or chit chat in general.
 For development teams practicing Scrum, a  retrospective meeting is focused on reflecting on the past in order to improve the future by discussing what worked, what didn't, and why.
 These meetings happen at the end of every development cycle (or “sprint”), every 2 – 4 weeks.